Gintaras Einikis: Professional career

 In 1987, the then 18-year-old Einikis, arrived at Žalgiris, to replace his injured teammate, Arvydas Sabonis.
 Einikis established himself as a strong and aggressive defender, an excellent center, and a surprisingly accurate three-point shooter.
 When Sabonis left Žalgiris, Einikis continued his career, as a starter.

 In 1995, Einikis joined Avtodor Saratov.
 After dominating with Avtodor, Einikis then moved to CSKA Moscow.
-After 2 moderate seasons with CSKA, he moved to Idea-Slask, where he averaged 9 points per game, and 4.4 rebounds per game, in 22 minutes per game of EuroLeague action.
+After 2 moderate seasons with CSKA, he moved to Śląsk Wrocław, where he averaged 9 points per game, and 4.4 rebounds per game, in 22 minutes per game of EuroLeague action.
 After a tumultuous first half of the season, he left Śląsk and signed with Greek side Near East to finish the season.

-He then moved back to Zalgiris, where he contributed more to the team.
+He then moved back to Žalgiris, where he contributed more to the team.
 During the last years of his career, his averages fell drastically; however, he still helped Lietuvos Rytas to win the ULEB Cup (EuroCup) championship in 2005.
 He retired after the 2005–06 season.

 In 2009, he returned to playing professional basketball, and played for Naglis-Adakris.
 After the 2009–10 season, he retired for a second time.